upperlinecode/string-theory-python-methods/README.md

 print("Wow!, you're halfway to " + str(double(age)) + "!")
 ```

-Remember: by coding return values into our methods, you won't *see* the return if you only call the method.
-That means that if you write a method called "my_cool_method" that returns a string, then you'll need to explicitly tell it to "print(my_cool_method())" if you also want that string printed out.
+Remember: by coding return values into our functions, you won't *see* the return if you only call the functions.
+That means that if you write a function called "my_cool_function" that returns a string, then you'll need to explicitly tell it to "print(my_cool_function())" if you also want that string printed out.